 One of my favorite things about summer is the fruit.
 There is always an abundant amount and a wonderful variety of fruit to choose from.
 What is your favorite summer fruit?
 I would have to say that I have several, but one of my favorites is the blueberry.
-It seems to be one of the most versatile fruit around.
+It seems to be one of the most versatile fruits around.
 I love to eat the blueberries by themselves, but I also love them in a salad, and they are great to bake or cook with.

 One of the local grocery stores had a sale on blueberries a couple of weeks ago and so I had purchased a pint of them.
 My kids were going to be home for Sunday dinner that week and so I decided to make a dessert with the blueberries that I had purchased.
-The recipe called for 3 cups of blueberries and I had only the one pint, but I did have some strawberries in the refrigeration also so I decided to use some strawberries to make the 3 cups.
+The recipe called for 3 cups of blueberries and I had only one pint, but I did have some strawberries in the refrigeration also so I decided to use some strawberries to make the 3 cups.

-I have to say that this cobbler turned out be delicious.
+I have to say that this cobbler turned out to be delicious.
 There was not one bite left of this dessert by the end of the meal.
 We all enjoyed it; I think there were a few of the kids just about licking out their bowls trying to get every bit of the cobbler.
-Needless to say I have made this one again.
-The second time I added a couple of more fruits, I had blueberries, raspberries, strawberries and some peach thrown in the cobbler.
+Needless to say, I have made this one again.
+The second time I added a couple of more fruits, I had blueberries, raspberries, strawberries, and some peach thrown in the cobbler.
 I have to say that this was just as scrumptious as the first cobbler.
 So when it comes down to this cobbler I think that just about any fruit would make this a tasty dessert.
 I hope that you will give it try and let me know what kind of fruit you used in your cobbler.

 Berry Cobbler (Adapted from Southern Food.about.com)

 2/3 cup sugar